 The universities in Hong Kong are setting up FinTech programs independently.
-I think in future there may be more convergence of FinTech programs or some universities may look for a particular niche within FinTech.
+I think in future, there may be more convergence of FinTech programs, or some universities may look for a particular niche within FinTech.

 Our program focuses more on employability.
-We think that the majority of our graduates want to find a job after graduation instead of studying Ph.D.
+We think that the majority of our graduates want to find a job after graduation instead of studying for a Ph.D.
 It's both practical and theoretical as we have academics from the interdisciplinary background and industry practitioners in the program.
 Some of our courses provide internships for our students to gain practical experience.
 The core focuses are employability and practical applications.

 We know FinTech is a fast-changing domain.
 How does the program keep up with the fast-changing pace in the industry?

 Our programs will be updated continuously in the future.